 Choose how many locations are checked at each check interval.

-All Agents Per Interval - All selected agents will initiate a check simultaneously at each check interval.
-For example, if you have 5 selected agents with a 30 second interval, a check will run from all 5 agents every 30 seconds.
+All Agents Per Interval - All selected agents will initiate a check but not simultaneously.
+The interval window will be divided by the number of agents, and all the agents will be checked within the interval.
+For example, if you have 2 selected agents with a 30-second interval, a check will run from all 2 agents but with a 15-second window apart from each other.

 3. Verification Policy

-Next, select a policy that will determine how agents will decide if a check is UP of Down.
+Next, select a policy that will determine how agents will decide if a check is UP or Down.

 Simple - When a monitoring node detects an endpoint as down, we will also check from a nearby location to verify.
 If the verification confirms the original report we will consider the check as Down.